 Carbon Negative Growing System in a Nutshell

-This is all about working with nature and within the suns yearly energy budget, It is a closed loop system where coppice tailings (branchy material) is turned into woodchip and is fed into no dig raised beds along with grass cuttings which grow organic fruit and vegetables for local demand.
+This is all about working with nature and within the suns yearly energy budget, It is a closed loop system where coppice tailings (branchy material) are turned into woodchip and fed into no dig raised beds along with grass cuttings which grow organic fruit and vegetables for local demand.
 The method takes advantage of the association between fungi and plants.
-The conversion of woodland into coppice and standard management in local woodlands is the most labour intensive and time consuming part of this system.
+The conversion of local woodlands into coppice and standard management is the most labour intensive and time consuming part of this system.
 It needs forward planning to establish a field scale of any size but once established it requires no artificial fertilisers or animal manures.
 It is part of natures’ natural cycles!